martinpoljak/rb.rotate/README.md

 Installation
 ------------

-After installing the `rb.rotate` gem simply type as root:
+After installing the `rb.rotate` gem, simply type as root and then add the `rb.rotate` entry to cron.:
     rb.rotate install

-And then add the `rb.rotate` entry to cron.
+Be warn, it works for *Linux* and *FreeBSD* only.
+On other platforms,
+please:

+1. copy initial configuration files in `<gem-path>/lib/rb.rotate/install` to appropriate location on your platform (remove the `.initial` extension, of sure),
+2. create the `<gem-path>/lib/paths.conf` file with path to `rotate.yaml` file,
+3. change paths in `rotate.yaml` file to directories appropriate for your platfom.

+If you report the right configuration locations with output of `rb.rotate sysname` back to project, it's no problem to add support for your platform too.

 Status
 ------